 A second, exploratory goal was to examine how individual differences in participant accuracy could affect load-dependent fNIRS activity.
 This work sought to examine whether the relationship between fNIRS activity and performance differed based on task difficulty, specifically by using a data-driven, multivariate partial least squares (PLS) analysis to evaluate this relationship.
-Behavioral PLS (McIntosh and Lobaugh, 2004) has been used in other neuroimaging modalities (such as fMRI, EEG, and magnetoencephalography (MEG)) as a data-driven approach to extract relationships between neural activity and behaviors of interest (Bialystok et al., 2005; Chang et al., 2017; Krishnan et al., 2011; Lobaugh et al., 2001; McIntosh et al., 2008), but has not yet been implemented in fNIRS research.
-In the present work, PLS offers a distinct advantage for investigating the complex links between performance and neural activation over the more standard approach of contrasting high and low performance participants.
-Specifically, as we are interested in performance and activity at multiple levels of difficulty and not all participants showed a linear load effect on performance (i.e., some participants specifically did poorly on the 3-back but similarly on 1-back and 2-back, others performed similarly on 2-back and 3-back, etc.), the designation of "high" and "low" performers would be somewhat arbitrary.
-In contrast, the data-driven approach in PLS allows for these associations to be examined without imposing experimenter-specified grouping.
-As such, the current study also tested the utility of a multivariate PLS approach in fNIRS research to shed light on how the link between performance and neural activation may be affected by task demands.
+Behavioral PLS (McIntosh & Lobaugh, 2004) has been used in other neuroimaging modalities (such as fMRI, EEG, and magnetoencephalography (MEG)) as a data-driven approach to extract relationships between neural activity and behaviors of interest (Bialystok et al., 2005; Chang et al., 2017; Krishnan et al., 2011; Lobaugh et al., 2001; McIntosh et al., 2008), but has not yet been implemented in fNIRS research.
+Therefore, the current study also tested the utility of a multivariate PLS approach in fNIRS research to shed light on how the link between performance and neural activation may be affected by task demands.

-In summary, the current study was designed to replicate the effect of load-dependent activation in frontal and parietal cortex in fNIRS using more robust statistical analyses.
+In summary, the current study was designed to replicate the effect of loaddependent activation in frontal and parietal cortex in fNIRS using more robust statistical analyses.
 As with several previous studies, we found non-linear activation effects, which are likely attributable to poor performance on the 3-back task.
 To better elucidate the impact of performance on activation as a function by N-back level, a behavioral PLS analysis was conducted, and provided insight into how the relationship between accuracy and prefrontal activation differs based on task difficulty.